Written by James Hall | 0 Comments | Last Updated: July 13, 2017

 In addition, the CX1 also comes with a hard-floor cleaning head.
 This is a wide tool that’s perfect for large hard floors, such as vinyl or laminate.
 It has a lower profile than the EcoTeq Plus, so it’s great for getting under furniture, although the large surface area means that suction is slightly reduced.
 We’re a big fan of this tool, as the width makes cleaning large areas of floor quick and easy.

 But can the CX1 match the power of other Miele models?
 Fortunately, the suction power of the CX1 Comfort PowerLine is very impressive.
 The Vortex system and rapid air-flow combine to provide outstanding cleaning performance on hard floors (the model has received an A-rating for hard floor pickup).
-The EcoTeq head isn’t quite as powerful on carpets, but it still does a great job.
-You’ll probably need to use a lower setting to stop the head getting stuck in the carpet, which reduces suction but makes the vacuum easier to manoeuvre.
+The EcoTeq head isn’t quite as powerful on carpets, but it still does a great job, which is why it made our list of the best carpet vacuums.
+You’ll probably need to use a lower setting to stop the head getting stuck in deep carpets, which reduces suction but makes the vacuum easier to manoeuvre.

 With a noise output of 76dB on full power, the Blizzard is surprisingly quiet.
 It doesn’t quite match the quietest vacuums, but considering the suction power we are pleasantly surprised by how loud it is.
 On the other hand, the 1200W power means this isn’t the most energy efficient vacuum on the market.